 Creating a Group Using the ADUC snap-in

-The easiest way to create a new group is to use the Active Directory Users and Computers graphical console.
+The easiest way to create a new group in the AD domain is to use the Active Directory Users and Computers graphical console.
 Go to the AD organizational unit in which you want to create the group, right click on it and select New > Group.

-Specify the group name, select the group type and scope, and click OK.
+Specify a unique group name, select the group type and scope, and click OK.

-To add a user to the group, locate the group in the Active Directory Users and Computers console and double-click on it.
+To add a user to the group, search for the group name in the Active Directory Users and Computers console and double-click on it.
 In the group properties window, click the Members tab and use the Add button to add users, computers, or other groups.

 You can also add a user to the group by right-clicking on it and selecting the item Add to a group.
-This is quite handy when bulk users are added to a group.
+This is quite handy when you need to bulk add users to a group.

-How to Create an Active Directory Groups Using PowerShell?
+How to Create and Modify Active Directory Groups Using PowerShell?

-To create a new global distribution group in the specified OU, you can use the command:
+To create a new global distribution group in the target OU, you can use the command:

 New-ADGroup -Path "OU=Groups,OU=Brasil,DC=theitbros,DC=com" -Name "BrasilUsers" -GroupScope Global -GroupCategory Distribution